matheus-cal/multiplica-o_escolar/README.md

 Por fim, ajusto o layout da saída justificando a direita e substituindo os zeros a direita por espaços em branco, somando todos os produtos e retornando o resultado final da multiplicação principal.

-# Project_10
+# Multiplier

-A Program that multiplies a sequence of numbers emulating a manual multiplication as we learn at school.
+That is program that multiplies a sequence of numbers emulating a manual multiplication as we learn at school.
 The algorithm consists in only one function that receives two numbers as parameters -- the multiplier number ("multiplicador") and the multiplied number ("multiplicando").

 This function creates a list for "multiplicando" numbers and transforms both numbers received as parameters in a string.
-With a "for" structure we append those numbers in that list.
+With a "for" structure, we append those numbers in that list.

 Then, another list is created and named "results".
 It's made a multiplication of each item from "multiplicando" numbers for each caracter from "multiplicador" variable, next it's added those products from each of those multiplications in "results" list.
 A 0 is added by the right of those products.